wiseman-timelord/Chat-Gradio-Gguf/README.md

 5. Output is now brokwn.
 It seemed to work before as a subprocess while printing output, and stream when its the final response or for direct answers.
 We want streaming raw text input/output to the command window, while keeping it as subprocess, for the gradio display to update correctly.

 ## Gen => 2 Development.
-Will have to figure out if I am making a Coder upgrade, or just making `Code-Gradio-Gguf` lager, hence, `Text-Gradio-Gguf` would become `Chat-Gradio-Gguf` again, and just keep the programs separate.
+Will have to figure out if I am making a Coder upgrade, or just making `Code-Gradio-Gguf` lager, hence, `Chat-Gradio-Gguf` would become `Chat-Gradio-Gguf` again, and just keep the programs separate.
 Obviously I already have a semi-working version of `Rpg-Gradio-Gguf`.
 Putting all 3 in the same program, is causing a headache when it comes to updates.
 But, here are the old note With regards to the features expected of future generations of the program...
 1. Agentic operation...with multi-phase interactions, for such multiple prompt interactions, I want such workflows to be visualized, such as `DECIDING ON ATTACHMENTS -> (processing user input) -> (generating final response) `, then when it is processing the user input then the line would be replaced with `(deciding on attachments) - PROCESSING USER INPUT -> (generating final response) `, then when it is generating the final response then the line would be replaced with `(deciding on attachments) - (processing user input) -> GENERATING FINAL RESPONSE`, and also variants of this multi-phase visualization for promcesses involved, should be done, for visualised feed back, enhancing user experience.
 We already have the `█` in the status bar for progress indication in the status bar, that is great.
 Either way, such multi-part processes involving prompting will be represented as such, and simlarly the `█` should be used optimally in the status bar for progress in each phase, therein, so the only option is to then re-think each operation mode, and make them more effectively use multiple interactions for each response, but also visualization would include library usage for things such as, Yake or Zipfile, process, around 1-2 usage of model, as I think is how mostly the implementations currently are.
 So it is already somewhat agentic, and this should be figured out, and visualized as such.
 This visualization of phases or stages within interactions will require continual updade, but also act as an explamation or map of what is going on within the options of processes available.
 Plan it all out, determine, what is already present and main events within the chain of interactions between, libraries used and model interactions, to make up different stages for the visualization, that should always have i am guessing 2-6 main phases depending upon their complexity, we do not want simple tasks not involving libraries or models to be a phase.
 1. re-attempt left column collapse switch with two images in `.\media` instead of text, so as to be in-line with quality graphic I made for this readme.md.
 1. Research local and online AI programs, what kinds of enhancements are common, what would be simple to implement.
 Someone mentioned Manu, does some kind of webscrape or internet research, producing reports.